elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 #### Names

-Similar to paths, different names components many need to be searched using one or more wildcard.
+Similar to paths, different names components may need to be searched using one or more wildcard.

 * Flexible host name searching: `host.name:prod-*-db*`
 * Likewise, flexible searching of user names or accounts: `user.email:foo*@example.com`